-Students who wish to specialize in Sports Psychology with a Bachelor's degree in Psychology do not have to follow a fixed pre-Master's programme but any deficiency in anatomy and physiology should have been eliminated before the start of the programme.
+Students who wish to specialize in Sports Psychology with a Bachelor's degree in Psychology do not have to follow a fixed pre-Master's programme but any deficiency in physiology should have been eliminated before the start of the programme.

-This can be achieved for example by following the course 'Humane Anatomie en Fysiologie' (6 EC) at the Faculty of Earth and Life Sciences.
+This can be achieved for example by following the unit of study 'Functionele Anatomie' (6 EC) from the Ba Human Movement Sciences, or 'Humane Anatomie en Fysiologie' (6 EC) at the Faculty of Earth and Life Sciences.